vaeryn-uk/single-executor/README.md

 ### Dashboard

-**These screenshots are old.
-A new dashboard is in development.**

 Each watchdog instance state is displayed,

 ![Dashboard preview 1](doc/dashboard-preview-1.png)

-The event log for each indicates what has happened.
-For example, here we have killed the leader and the system has elected a new leader,
+Here we have hit `Stop` on the leader (`5`), and the network has resolved a new leader (`3`),

 ![Dashboard preview 2](doc/dashboard-preview-2.png)

-Network issues can be simulated by blocking access to individual nodes on the network.
-This can be used to test split brain conditions,
+We can also enable/disable individual network links between nodes.
+In this case, we have broken links between the leader (`3`) and some of its followers.
+Because `3` can no longer reached a majority consensus on its leadership, it relinquishes leader state and `4` wins the next election,

 ![Dashboard preview 3](doc/dashboard-preview-3.png)